jiwomdf/Android-Dagger2-To-Hilt-Dynamic-Feature-Modules/README.md

 ## Migrating Dagger 2 to Hilt in Multi Module App

-Here is shown how to migrating your Dyanmic Feature App from Dagger 2 to Hilt
+Here is shown how to migrating your Dynamic Feature App from Dagger 2 to Hilt

 1. Checkout **master** for Dagger 2
 2. Checkout **hilt_multi_module** for Hilt